 - Dental erosions or therapy-resistant gum disease or inflammation

 - Discomfort in the ears and nose

 Some reflux is normal, but if you suffer symptoms of reflux more than twice a week, you may have GERD.
 Call our office for a GERD evaluation.

 Surgery can be effective in eliminating GERD by reinforcing the valve between your esophagus and stomach.
 Ask your physician if you are a candidate for anti-reflux surgery.
 A surgical option is usually indicated for patients with:

 - a confirmed diagnosis of GERD by pH testing;

 - endoscopic evidence of inflammation, irritation or swelling of the esophagus (esophagitis);

 - or the presence of Barrett’s esophagus who are unable or unwilling to take medications for GERD or who wish to anatomically correct the root cause of their GERD.

-The John Lawson Surgical Group provides comprehensive treatment for patients experiencing symptoms of GERD or chronic acid reflux at our general surgery center in Johnson City, TN.
+Premier Surgical Lawson Group provides comprehensive treatment for patients experiencing symptoms of GERD or chronic acid reflux at our general surgery center in Johnson City, TN.
 If you are experiencing symptoms of chronic acid reflux, please call (423) 975-5650 and schedule your testing and treatment today!